CommE2E/comm/docs/dev_environment.md

 Flipper has a plugin system that allows teams to integrate additional debugging tools into Flipper.
 We currently only use one plugin, which is for monitoring Redux state.

-To install it, open Flipper and go to View → Manage Plugins.
-Type in “redux-debugger“ and install the Flipper plugin with that name.
+To install it, open Flipper and click on the Plugin Manager on the top left sidebar.
+Type in “redux-debugger“ in the Install Plugins search bar and install the Flipper plugin with that name.

 ## idb